aka-VoV/yii2-countries/README.md

 	1. country - with some data (249 countries in english[name_en]) in it
 	2. post_country_assn - depends from table post and table country

-You can use this migartions like a example and create needed tables yourself
+You can use this migartions like an example and create needed tables yourself

 Configuring